germansm/akka-http-cluster-sharding-chill/README.md

 The Engine for the MSPs (**MSPEngine**):
 * Is a System build as [Reactive System](https://www.reactivemanifesto.org/) (" ... more flexible, loosely-coupled and scalable ...").
 * Provides the MSPs functionality through [REST APIs](https://en.wikipedia.org/wiki/Representational_state_transfer) with replicated Http Listeners.
 * Supports MSPs operations that can be distributed over multiple nodes using separated [workers](https://letitcrash.com/post/29044669086/balancing-workload-across-nodes-with-akka-2).
-(For this case, the **Ping / Pong** operations.)
 * Allows MSPs operations for multiple [stateful entities](https://manuel.bernhardt.io/2018/02/26/tour-akka-cluster-cluster-sharding/).
-(For this case, the **Reservation & Availability** operations.)

 The bellow figure shows the MSPEngine Architecture: